sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/index.rst

     Feature generation is the process of creating new features from one or multiple existing features, potentially for use in statistical analysis

     ---

+    :doc:`/user-guide/machine-learning/sparkml/feature-transformation`

+    Feature transformation is simply a function that transforms features from one representation to another.

+    ---

     :doc:`/user-guide/machine-learning/sparkml/feature-selection`

     Feature selection is the process of selecting a subset of relevant features (variables, predictors) for use in model construction